Linuxfabrik/monitoring-plugins/check-plugins/rpm-updates/README.md

 usage: rpm-updates [-h] [-V] [--always-ok] [--only-critical] [--query QUERY]
                    [--timeout TIMEOUT] [-w WARN]

-Displays available updates, including a list of advisories about newer versions of installed packages.
-For these advisories, the plugin takes only the latest installed versions of packages into account.
-In case of the kernel packages (when multiple version could be installed simultaneously) also packages of the currently running version of kernel are added.
-This plugin only lists updates and upgrades and provides relevant alerts.
-It never actually runs an update.
+Checks for available RPM package updates on RHEL, CentOS, Fedora, and compatible systems.
+Reports the number and type of available advisories (bugfix, enhancement, security).
+Alerts when updates are available.
+This check only lists updates and never actually installs anything.

 options:
   -h, --help          show this help message and exit -V, --version       show program's version number and exit --always-ok         Always returns OK.
-  --only-critical     Only collect critical updates and upgrades.
+  --only-critical     Only report security updates and upgrades.
-  --query QUERY       The list of available updates and upgrades is stored in
+  --query QUERY       SQL WHERE clause to filter the list of available
-                      a SQL table.
-Provide the SQL `WHEN` statement part to narrow down results.
-Example: `--query='package like
-                      "bind9-%"'`.
-Also supports regular expressions via a REGEXP statement.
-Have a look at the README for a list of available columns.
-If this parameter is used, a list of matching updates is printed.
-Default: 1 --timeout TIMEOUT   Plugin timeout in seconds.
-Default: 120 (seconds) -w, --warning WARN  Minimum number of packages to return WARNING.
-Default:
+                      updates.
+Supports regular expressions via a REGEXP statement.
+See the README for a list of available columns.
+If specified, a list of matching updates is printed.
+Example: `--query='package like "bind9-%"'`.
-                      1.
+                      Default: 1
+  --timeout TIMEOUT   Network timeout in seconds.
+Default: 120 (seconds) -w, --warning WARN  Minimum number of available updates to return WARNING.
+                      Default: 1
 ```